CMA clears NHS healthcare tech deal | Competition & Markets Authority

 In the supply of medicines optimisation software, the CMA found that a strategy that involved restricting access to EMIS’s electronic patient record system would not be commercially beneficial to the merged business, with any possible gains being limited and capable of being reduced through intervention by the NHS.

-Kirstin Baker, chair of the independent inquiry group carrying out the investigation, said:
+Kirstin Baker, chair of the independent inquiry group carrying out the investigation, recently said:

 “The NHS increasingly relies on digital technology and data analytics to support the delivery of high-quality healthcare.
 So, it is important to ensure that, as the main customer of these services, the NHS continues to have access to the options and innovations that new and developing technology can bring.